 I had NO CLUE this was even a myth!
 We are putting an age on the shot too??!

 Myth #6: You don’t need a flu shot if you got one last year.Fact: Immunity to the strains of influenza virus in the flu vaccine wears off within a year.
 And the strains of influenza which cause illness vary from year to year.
+So, ensure that you always use an N95 Mask Respirator to minimize the contraction of viruses.
 If you’re not immunized against this year’s expected virus strains, you and those around you are at risk for getting the flu.
 Get your flu shot soon, so you will be protected before the flu season begins.

 Seems as though consistency is key!